Who Is This Credit Card Best For?

 Limited travel partners

 - Simple and predictable rewards: You won’t earn a lot of miles, but you won’t ever be left guessing about it, either.
-You earn 1.25 miles per $1 spent.
-If you charge $1,000, you’ll earn 1,250 miles, no matter what you purchased.
+You earn 5X miles on hotels and rental cars booked through Capital One Travel, where you'll get our best prices on thousands of trip options.

-- Easy-to-get new cardmember bonus: We also like that the VentureOne card offers a generous bonus for new cardholders, but doesn’t require a ton of spending to get it.
-You just need to charge $1,000 before your card’s three-month anniversary.
-In exchange, you’ll receive 20,000 bonus points, which are worth at least $200 in free travel.
+- Easy-to-get bonus for new cardholders: We also like that the VentureOne card offers a generous welcome bonus, but doesn’t require a ton of spending to get it.
+You just need to charge $1,000 before your card’s three-month anniversary to get 20,000 bonus miles, which are worth at least $200.